International Law and Global Governance (LLM)

 - Global Sustainability and Environmental Law

 - All teachers are highly qualified and enthusiastic academics with additional expertise emanating from their connections to international legal practice.
-The latest research is continuously fed into learning, so you are confronted with topics and ideas from the forefront of (meta-)legal research.
+The latest developments and insights are continuously fed into learning, so you are confronted with topics and ideas from the forefront.

 Typical courses are: